-- Soothing sore muscle joints – This one I can attest to – see below.
+This one I can attest to, see below.

-- Increased Energy – Much like the research into physical improvement, peppermint oil is claimed to assist with increased mental and physical energy.
+Much like the research into physical improvement, peppermint oil can assist with increased mental and physical energy.
 Inhale via a diffuser or apply topically to muscles and joints or the temples as required.

 5 Manly uses of peppermint essential oil

-Finally – the good stuff.
-In fact the more I think about it, I actually use peppermint essential oils more than I realise.
+Finally, the good stuff.
+In fact the more I think about it, I actually use peppermint essential oils more than I realize.
 The previous section obviously highlights some of the most common (and less controversial) uses of peppermint essential oil but here are five other manly uses I have come up with – and yes, I will be stealing from previous blogs but just think of that as me saving you some time!!

 Use 1 – Stiff muscle joints.

-I have found that the addition of the peppermint oil really does make a difference especially when applied prior to playing – something I guess is backed up by the research above.
+I have found that the addition of the peppermint oil really does make a difference especially when applied prior to playing.
+Ssomething I guess is backed up by the research above.

 Use 2 – Insect repellent

-We also get quite a few blowflies around the area in summer from the bins (don’t ask) – We have been putting peppermint in the diffuser outside when we are having a BBQ and I have to say… fewer flies! – We sometimes add lemon to this as well.
+We also get quite a few blowflies around the area in summer from the bins (don’t ask).
+We have been putting peppermint in the diffuser outside when we are having a BBQ and I have to say… fewer flies!
+Sometimes, we add lemon to this as well.

 Use 3 – Hangover

-Again, I have discussed this at length in another post where I was given a mixture of lemon, lavender and peppermint for a post bucks (stag or bachelor) party hangover.
+Again, I have discussed this at length in another post where I drank a mixture of lemon, lavender and peppermint for a post bucks (stag or bachelor) party hangover.
 If push came to shove however, I would also recommend peppermint on its own.
 Again, I have tried this after one too many ‘gentle’ beers on NYE with said neighbours.
-Peppermint and grapeseed carrier oil were added to a roller bottle and rubbed onto the ole tummy the next morning.
+I rubbed onto the ole tummy the next morning a mix of Peppermint and grapeseed carrier oil.
 I have to say, I did start to feel a little better.

 Use 4 – Acne